 El Dia de los Muertos, or the Day of the Dead in English, is a unique Mexican holiday that has been gaining popularity outside of its native country for quite some time now.
-Here are 12 interesting facts about the Day of the Dead!
+Here are some fun facts about the Day of the Dead!

 Day of the Dead is not Mexico’s form of Halloween, contrary to what is often portrayed in popular culture.
 Although they have similarities and fall around the same time of the year, they each have their unique traditions and separate origins.

 2. It’s an older holiday than you might think.

 The holiday dates back over 2,000 years and has a rich and long history behind it.
 The religious practices of the Aztecs are where most of the traditions of the holiday come from today.

 3. It’s a very big deal in Mexico.

 In Mexico, the holiday is more popular than Christmas, with many public events and intimate celebrations taking place.
 Some families in Mexico spend as much as two month’s income on decorations and food on this holiday!